material-components/material-components-web/packages/mdc-icon-button/README.md

 `mdc-icon-button--on` | This class is applied to the root element and is used to indicate if the icon button toggle is in the "on" state.
 `mdc-icon-button__icon` | This class is applied to each icon element for the icon button toggle.
 `mdc-icon-button__icon--on` | This class is applied to a icon element and is used to indicate the toggle button icon that is represents the "on" icon.
+`mdc-icon-button__focus-ring` | Recommended.
+Indicates the element which shows the high contrast mode focus ring styling.

 ### Sass mixins